Commission on Accreditation of Allied Health Education Programs (CAAHEP)

 Accrediting Council for Independent Colleges and Schools (ACICS).

-Certified Private Vocational Institution with The State Council of Higher Education for Virginia (SCHEV).
+Certified to operate an institution of postsecondary education in Virginia by The State Council of Higher Education for Virginia (SCHEV).

 Affliate Member of The Association of Surgical Technologists

 National Board of Surgical Technology and Surgical Assisting